tafieb/Hello_World/README.md

 # Hello_World
-Hello Word all time starter project
+Hello World, an all time starter project for first time code beginners